decert-me/rareskills-solana-course/src/en/chapter_18.md

 console.log("The value of x is:", myStorageStruct.x.toString());
 ```

-Anchor is automatically calculating the address of the MyStorage account, reading it in, and formatting it as a Typescript object.
+Anchor is automatically calculating the address of the `MyStorage` account, reading it in, and formatting it as a Typescript object.

-To understand how Anchor is magically converting the Rust struct into a Typescript struct, let’s take a look at the IDL in target/idl/basic_storage.json.
+To understand how Anchor is magically converting the Rust struct into a Typescript struct, let’s take a look at the IDL in `target/idl/basic_storage.json`.
 Towards the bottom of the JSON, we can see a definition of the struct our program is creating:

 ![img](https://static.wixstatic.com/media/935a00_3b121a3b1adb4f899a82e125607c64c5~mv2.png/v1/fill/w_350,h_289,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_3b121a3b1adb4f899a82e125607c64c5~mv2.png)